handsontable/handsontable/docs/content/guides/cell-functions/cell-function.md

 # Cell functions

 Render, edit, and validate the contents of your cells, using Handsontable's cell functions.
-Quickly set up your cell, using cell types.
+Quickly set up your cells, using cell types.

 [[toc]]